School Bus Accidents

 - Keep all objects (and body parts) inside the bus at all times.

-- Keep aisle free and clear throughout the ride.
+- Keep the aisles free and clear throughout the ride.

 - Do not distract the bus driver.